Shotbow/fudawiki-files/hanafuda/games/roppyakken.md

 If any player has only scored 30 points or fewer, not counting ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow and ![monthicon_12.png](/hanafuda/icons/monthicon_12.png =20x) Paulownia cards, during a round, all players' scores for the round, including those for Lucky Hands, are invalidated.
 This negation of scoring is called *fuke* [ふけ, lit. "dandruff"].

 ### End of Game
-The game ends once some player reaches at least 600 points; this player is then the winner of the game.
+The game ends once some player reaches at least 600 points, after playing as many rounds as necessary.
+This player is then the winner of the game.

-The possible exception to this is if one of the instant win yaku have been formed.
+Should multiple players have a score of 600 or greater, then the winner is:

+- The player who captured the *Four Brights* yaku;
+- Failing that, the player who captured the *Seven Ribbons* yaku;
+- Or, failing that, whichever player has the highest total score.

 # Card Values
 |Card Type|Value|Number in Deck|